 If you want to broaden your services and earn more, you can opt to make the entire house look neat and clean with this side business idea.
 House cleaning services cover carpets, floors, lawns, garages, windows, walls, and roofs, requiring a whole range of cleaning tools.
 You can hire maids and janitors to do the actual cleaning while you handle sales, administrative and customer service tasks.
 Or, you can start small by actually getting your hands dirty as a contractor, learning on the job before launching your own cleaning operations with the help of cleaning business management tools like Swept.
-Beyond that, I'd recommend checking out Cleaning Zoom's ultimate guide to starting a cleaning business if you plan on taking this business idea seriously—and be sure to have ready access to this checklist to ensure nothing flies under the radar on you cleaning appointments.
+Beyond that, I’d recommend checking out Cleaning Zoom if you plan on taking this business idea seriously—and be sure to have ready access to this checklist to ensure nothing flies under the radar on you cleaning appointments.

 80. Child Care.

 Many families with kids, including single-parents, have very limited time resources, creating a demand for part-time child care providers (and a business idea opportunity for you).
 If you love kids and have some spare time, you can earn plenty of side income by looking after children while their parents are away.
 Just be sure to identify the particular age group you’re comfortable caring for and you’re all set after any necessary certifications.
 Establishing a home-based daycare center capable of servicing six or more kids is also a lucrative way to really expand upon these kinds of business ideas if you have the right environment for it.